PrestaShop/ADR/0021-model-and-repositories.md

 - tool configuration a bit more complex but it should be possible with exclude/include rules
 - time spent to maintain the tools

+Which rules do we apply with which tools (prevent usage of specific namespaces, keep the namespace clean) Use int or VOs

 2. Interfaces object/model

 Take all classes based on ObjectModel and turn them into an "entity interface" representing each properties and database columns